 When traveling, you’ll get 24/7 concierge assistance throughout your entire trip.
 This is another feature commonly found in high-end business and corporate credit cards.

 Account & Business Management

-Brex provides expense management software into which your transaction data is automatically transferred.
+Brex provides expense management software into which your transaction data automatically transfers.
 This software integrates with QuickBooks, Xero, NetSuite, and Expensify.

 Five Free Employee Cards

-When you sign up for a Brex card, you’ll get five employee cards at no additional cost.
+When you sign up for a Brex card, you’ll get five employee cards at no extra cost.
 Each additional card will cost $5 per user per month.
-Considering the fact that many business credit card issuers offer unlimited free employee cards, this additional expense (which comes out to $60/year per employee card beyond the 5th card) can sneak up on you if you haven’t done your due diligence when applying.
+Because many business credit card issuers offer unlimited free employee cards, this additional expense (which comes out to $60/year per employee card beyond the fifth card) can sneak up on you if you haven’t done your due diligence when applying.

 Get Access To A Higher Credit Line

 Unlike other business credit cards, Brex determines your credit limit by monitoring your business’s cash flow and spending patterns in real-time and setting your credit limit accordingly.
 Brex states that this results in credit limits that can be 10 to 20 times higher than the credit limits offered by competing cards.
 This means that as your business grows, your credit limit automatically increases — you won’t have to apply for a credit increase and wait to hear back from the company.